Word order: Language change

 This is acceptable to a modern English speaker and is not considered archaic.
 This is due to the verb "to be", which acts as both auxiliary and main verb.
 Similarly, other auxiliary and modal verbs allow for VSO word order ("Must he perish?").
 Non-auxiliary and non-modal verbs require insertion of an auxiliary to conform to modern usage ("Did he buy the book?").
 Shakespeare's usage of word order is not indicative of English at the time, which had dropped OV order at least a century before.

 This variation between archaic and modern can also be shown in the change between VSO to SVO in Coptic, the language of the Christian Church in Egypt.

 Dialectal variation

-There are some languages where a certain word order is preferred by one or more dialects, while others use a different order.
+There are some languages which have different preferred word orders in different dialects.
 One such case is Andean Spanish, spoken in Peru.
-While Spanish is classified as an SVO language, the variation of Spanish spoken in Peru has been influenced by contact with Quechua and Aymara, both SOV languages.
-This has had the effect of introducing OV (object-verb) word order into the clauses of some L1 Spanish speakers (moreso than would usually be expected), with more L2 speakers using similar constructions.
+While Spanish is classified as an SVO language, Peruvian Spanish has been influenced by Quechua and Aymara, both SOV languages.
+This has led to some first-language (L1) Spanish speakers using OV word order in more sentences than would be expected.
+L2 speakers in Peru also use this word order.